Home

 402 filters did not have this carbon cloth layer.

-Since polypropylene does not absorb moisture water or encourage microorganism growth, no antimicrobial chemicals are added to the filter (as are often found in bargain air cleaners).
+Since polypropylene does not absorb moisture or encourage microorganism growth, no antimicrobial chemicals are added to the filter (as are often found in bargain air cleaners).

 Electrostatic filters generally require very frequent user cleaning, but the HEPASilent never has to be cleaned.